 The Fujifilm X-T5 delivers an all-round package for enthusiast photographers while also an affordable option.
 Among its key strengths are a reliable AF system, ability to shoot high quality images at high ISO and effective image stabilisation.

-In our review of the Fujifilm X-T5 we wrote: “It’s uniquely enjoyable to shoot with, thanks to its analogue controls, excellent viewfinder, and 3-way tilting screen.
-Secondly, it delivers superb image quality, with stacks of resolution if you need it, plenty of dynamic range, good high-ISO performance and effective image stabilisation.
-Plus, of course, that lovely Fujifilm colour rendition.”
+In our review of the Fujifilm X-T5, we found it a joy to shoot with, thanks to its analogue controls, excellent viewfinder, and 3-way tilting screen.
+It delivers superb image quality, with stacks of resolution, plenty of dynamic range, good high-ISO performance and effective image stabilisation.
+Plus, that lovely Fujifilm colour rendition makes it a shoo-in to this list.

 Read our full Fujifilm X-T5 review.

-Best Panasonic camera for portraits: Panasonic Lumix S5 II
+Best Panasonic camera for portraits: Panasonic Lumix S1R II

 Amateur Photographer verdict